globaltravelreport/global-travel-report/content/articles/1-fly-direct-manila-to-doha-with-philippine-airlines-qatar-a.md

   3. Discover seamless travel from Australia to Doha via Manila with Philippine Airlines & Qatar Airways.
 Perfect for Aussie adventurers seeking new cultures.
 keywords:
+  - AUD price comparisons
-  - 5. Australian travelers
+  - Australian travelers
+  - Australian visa requirements
   - Manila to Doha flights
   - Philippine Airlines
   - Qatar Airways
   - international travel
-  - AUD price comparisons
-  - Australian visa requirements
   - travel tips for Australians
 originalTitle: >-
   Philippine Airlines’ nonstop flights from Manila to Doha in codeshare with Qatar Airways - travelweekly.com.au
+published: true
+categories: []
 ---
-7. ### Direct Flights from Manila to Doha: A New Gateway for Aussie Explorers
+### Direct Flights from Manila to Doha: A New Gateway for Aussie Explorers

 Australian globetrotters looking for an exciting new destination can rejoice as Philippine Airlines, in a codeshare partnership with Qatar Airways, now offers nonstop flights from Manila to Doha.
 This new route opens up a world of adventure in the Middle East, seamlessly connected to Australia's major cities including Sydney, Melbourne, and Brisbane.